retirement

 I have since been to a couple of other meetings which I enjoyed more.
 There was a particularly interesting one about the history of travel firm Thomas Cook & Sons.
 The speaker gave a very informative talk, including slides showing ads for early trips and excursions organized by the company (these were also available to browse afterwards).

-• As a side thought, there appears to be a circle of professional guest speakers who offer talks to groups on a wide range of subjects, for which they are presumably paid a fee.
+• As a side thought, there appears to be a circle of professional guest speakers who offer talks to groups on a wide range of subjects, for which they are paid a fee.
 Not a bad sideline to supplement your pension, I’d have thought!
+My friend Sally Jenkins – who does this herself – wrote an interesting guest post for PAS about making money from public speaking.

 Beside the monthly meetings, I have also taken part in a quiz which was good fun (my team won – no particular thanks to me – so I took a bottle of wine home).
 I have also joined several interest groups.
 These include one for short walks (around 3-4 miles, quite sufficient for me).
 This has been good for getting some fresh air and exercise and meeting and chatting to other U3A members.
 The walks are all fairly local.
 One unexpected benefit has been discovering some beautiful locations I was unaware of, despite living in the area for over 20 years.